Appareo Announces 4K Ultra HD Flight Data Recorder with Cellular Data Offload

 “Considering our Vision 1000 customers who are interested in upgrading to UHD video and cellular data offload capabilities, AIRS-400 was designed to be a drop-in replacement for the Vision 1000 recorder,” said Kris Garberg, President of Appareo Aviation.
 “Customers who purchased Vision 1000 from Appareo, or received one in a new Airbus Helicopters delivery, can purchase AIRS-400 and plug the new device directly into the Vision 1000 harness and re-use the original mounting bracket.”

-AIRS-400 is pending FAA certification and expected to be shipping in September.
+AIRS-400 is pending FAA certification.
 A full STC AML will be available — contact Appareo for information about pricing.